-Cubs win without David Ross, topping Pirates 6-5
+Cubs manager Ross positive for virus, Chicago tops Pirates

 UP NEXT

 Kyle Hendricks (14-6, 4.43 ERA) pitches Saturday for the Cubs.
 Hendricks was hit hard in his last start, allowing eight runs in 4 2/3 innings in a 13-1 loss to the White Sox last weekend.
-The Pirates did not announce a starter before the game.
+The Pirates have not announced a starter.

 Jay Cohen can be reached at https://twitter.com/jcohenap